 Alongside the usual calorie monitoring, heart rate measuring, and distance tracking features, the Fitbit can sync to Spotify and will allow you to download Pandora and Deezer playlists.

 You can tap into Alexa and subscribe to Fitbit Premium, which gives you access to thousands of workout programs to suit your fitness goals.
 The personalization features of the Fitbit are great value for money considering you aren’t paying the Earth for this running watch.

-Having been launched way back in 2017, the Apple Series 3 was seen as a revolutionary bit of kit.
+Having been launched back in 2020, the Apple Series 6 was seen as a revolutionary bit of kit.